neginpedersen/todolist-task/README.md

 1. How to Run the Application
 2. How to use the todo application
  Please look at the the pictures and the numbers in the pictures points to description below:
+ 1. Create task : fill up the form and click on the create button.
+The New task text can not be empty, and can not repeated
+ 2. make a task as priority
+ 3. Edit a task
+ 4. Remove a task
 <img src="https://github.com/neginpedersen/todolist-task/blob/gh-pages/src/img/todo.png" width="400"/>

+ 5. Confirm changes
+ 6. Discard changes

 <img src="https://github.com/neginpedersen/todolist-task/blob/gh-pages/src/img/todo2.png" width="400"/>
+7: Click on the tasks text to make it as done
 <img src="https://github.com/neginpedersen/todolist-task/blob/gh-pages/src/img/todo3.png" width="400"/>